xbokmd/plastilinn/docs/xBoK/keys/Distribution_Channels.md

-## profile Name - Channels - Distribution Channels
+## profiles - Channels - Distribution Channels
 #rating: 65
 - Efficient distribution channels are crucial for delivering products to customers in a timely and cost-effective manner.
 - **💭 Questions**